This edition is now sold out. Click here to preorder the first edition, second printing (including limited signed copies), publishing in May 2021.

 ABOUT THE SIGNED EDITION

-The signed edition includes an extra image plate signed by the artist on the inside back cover.
+The signed edition includes an extra image plate signed by the artist and glued into the inside back cover.